The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-\begin{lm} For every Mukai vector $v$ as in (\ref{vprimo}), (\ref{2vprimo}), and (\ref{w}), the locus $P_{v}(S)\subset M_{v}(S)$ parametrizing stable sheaves that are push forwards of line bundles on their schematic supports is a non empty Zariski open subset. \end{lm} \begin{proof} A coherent sheaf $\m F$ on $S$ is a line bundle on its schematic support if and only if every non zero fiber of $\m F$ has rank $1$.
-Indeed, by Nakayama's Lemma, if the fiber of $\mc F$ at a point $x \in S$ is non zero and $\Gamma$ denotes the scheme theoretic support of $\mc F$, then, locally around $x$ there is a surjective morphism $\alpha: \mc O_\Gamma \to \mc F$.
-The kernel of $\alpha$ is pure of dimension $1$, so it is either trivial, or it is supported on a subcurve of $D \subset \Gamma$.
-If this is the case, then the ideal sheaf of $D$ in $\mc O_\Gamma$ acts trivially on $\mc F$, which is a contradiction to $\Gamma$ being the schematic support of $\mc F$.
-The predicated openness now follows from the upper semicontinuity of the rank of the fibers of a coherent sheaf, while the non-emptiness is clear for the general fiber, where the curves are integral. \end{proof}
+\begin{lm} For every Mukai vector $v$ as in (\ref{vprimo}), (\ref{2vprimo}), and (\ref{w}), the locus $P_{v}(S)\subset M_{v}(S)$ parametrizing stable sheaves that are push forwards of line bundles on their schematic supports is a non empty Zariski open subset. \end{lm} \begin{proof} An application of Nakayama's Lemma shows that a pure dimension $1$ sheaf $\m F$ on $S$ is a line bundle on its schematic support if and only if every non zero fiber of $\m F$ has rank $1$.
+The predicated openness then follows from the upper semicontinuity of the rank of the fibers of a coherent sheaf, while the non-emptiness is clear for the general fiber, where the curves are integral. \end{proof}

-We remark that while this open set $P_v (S)$ intersects non trivially the fibers corresponding to an integral curve \cite{re80}, it may intersect trivially some of the fibers of the Le Potier morphism over the non-reduced locus (cf. Corollary \ref{odd not loc free} ).
+We remark that while this open set $P_v (S)$ intersects non trivially the fibers corresponding to an integral curve \cite{re80}, it may not intersect some fibers of the Le Potier morphism over the non-reduced locus (cf. Corollary \ref{odd not loc free} ).

 The following lemma describes the sheaves corresponding to closed point of $P_{v}(S)$ in the cases we are interested in, i.e. for $v= (0,2,\chi)$.
-More general statements along these lines appear in Section \ref{sect irr comp} (cf. Remark \ref{comparingstab}, Lemma \ref{possiblesurjections}, and Proposition \ref{restriction of F to C}).
+More general statements along these lines appear in Section \ref{secnonred} (cf. Proposition \ref{comparingstab}, Lemma \ref{possiblesurjections}, and Proposition \ref{restriction of F to C}).